Lammy Review: Work, Education and Training

 The report found that work reduces dependency on crime and that training increases self-respect and stake in society.
 Therefore work is key to reducing re-offending.
-Despite this, previous convictions have a hugely detrimental effect on future work prospects and BAME groups are disproportionately effected as they are already more likely to be discriminated in employment.
+Despite this, previous convictions have a hugely detrimental effect on future work prospects and BAME groups are disproportionately affected as they are already more likely to be discriminated in employment.
 The report finds that the Criminal Record system is key in this system and needs reform.

 The suggestions as part of this section were that: